 In this interview series, we ask companies we love working with to give us some insight into what they’re all about.
 They’ll share how the company got started, what it's like to work there, and what makes them different.
 It’s your inside look to some of the coolest startups.

 Today we’re featuring Karthik Sridharan, who’s Co-Founder & CEO at one of our partner companies Kinnek.

 South by Southwest 2018 (or SXSW as it’s so lovingly abbreviated) is well underway this year, with companies from all over the world – ranging from film and music to interactive media and brand new startups jumping into the scene.
 The annual conference, which gets major buzz every year, takes place in the southern state of Texas every March and hosts “SXSW Accelerator Pitch” – the event to be at for startups & emerging tech to showcase their latest to an expert panel of judges.

-With startups giving the traditional suit and tie a good run for its money, a business casual look at the office can’t hurt.
-Having such a wide breadth of options for workwear can be incredibly daunting –– while jeans and a tee may pass with your laid-back colleagues, it’s wise to level up your wardrobe and dress for the role you’d like, not the one you have.
+With startup attire giving the traditional suit and tie a run for its money, a business casual look at the office can’t hurt.
+Having such a wide breadth of options for work wear can be incredibly daunting –– while jeans and a tee may pass with your laid-back colleagues, it’s wise to level up your wardrobe and dress for the role you want, not the one you have.

 There are many reasons you might be thinking about a new job.
 Are you fresh out of college and looking for your first “real” job?
 Do you wake up in the morning, dreading the commute and whatever bullshit life is gonna feed you that day?
 Maybe you feel ready for the next step in your career but there’s no room for upward movement at your current company.